udexon/GEISHA/Collective_Intelligence_集思广益.md

 Collective Intelligence 集思广益

-## Roadmap towards Technological Singularity, measure in the number of Phos WORDS in PhosGraph
+## Roadmap towards Technological Singularity

+- Measured in the number of Phos WORDS in PhosGraph

 - Use this catch phrase to make it easy for readers understand